KNOW BEFORE YOU VISIT

 FAQs for Visiting the Museum in Brooklyn

 Get ready to explore New York’s transit story at the museum in Brooklyn!
-Here you’ll find details about hours, tickets, accessibility, and helpful tips to make your visit easy and enjoyable from start to finish.
+Here you’ll find details about hours, tickets, group visits, accessibility, and helpful tips to make your visit easy and enjoyable from start to finish.

 How do I reserve my tickets and what should I know?